Lebedinskiy/MyPlaybooks/README.md

 # MyPlaybooks

-This is my playbooks for install open-javajkd and docker, docker-compose
+This is my playbooks for install open-javajkd, docker and docker-compose

+Conf folder has all config for ansible